OpenIndiana/website/src/pages/downloads.md

 For instructions regarding downloading, preparing and installing the images, please refer to the [OpenIndiana Handbook](//docs.openindiana.org/handbook/getting-started/).

-If want to contribute to the project, [find out how you can help](/community#getting-involved).
+If you want to contribute to the project, [find out how you can help](/community#getting-involved).

 <hr>